-No products on the FSC list of Highly Hazardous Pesticides will be used (see FSC-POL-30-001 EN FSC Pesticides policy 2005 or most recent equivalent) unless a derogation has been successfully awarded.
+No prohibited products on the FSC list of Highly Hazardous Pesticides will be used (see FSC-POL-30-001a EN 1st May 2019 or most recent equivalent) unless a derogation has been successfully awarded.
 The Pesticide Use Tracking Form will be used to document the identification of an area to be treated, the procedures that will be followed, and who will be doing the application, including their qualifications.